yashinaniya/Amazon-review-classification-using-Tensorflow/README.md

 ## The end Product

 If you follow the steps below, you would be able to end up with a [Streamlit](https://streamlit.io/) web application.
+To see the live demo you can go [here](https://acoustic-skein-309118.uc.r.appspot.com/)

 ##Getting the app running
 1. Clone this repo